We just reached 30,000 articles on this wiki! 🥳

 Translation

-The player controls the righteous robot "Rockman" and must fight to crush the evil scientist Dr. Wily's ambition.
+The player controls the righteous robot "Rockman" and must fight to crush the ambitions of the evil scientist, Dr. Wily.
 Rockman uses the "Rock Buster" equipped on his arm to fight against the boss characters that await in each stage.
 By defeating the boss, you can obtain the special weapon that the boss had and power it up.
 Also, if you look for "screws" hidden in each stage and bring them back, you can have power-up parts made in exchange for the screws, and you can combine your favorite parts to power up Rockman.
 In this work, a mysterious new character "Duo" will also appear, further enlivening the story.